47% of Advertising Professionals Hate the Pitch Process

 An agency has one shot to deliver the right message, so research and insights are imperative.
 Without them, no matter how innovative the creative is, the pitch could be off base.
 “Winning creative should be based on research and insights.
 However, many times it ends up being loosely based on not enough research causing the strategy to end up being lack luster,” a strategic planner stated.

+As a result advertising research is crucial during the pitch process.
 Receiving extra support and resources in regards to understanding of the target audience (57%), competitive intelligence (53%) followed by trends analysis (53%), industry intelligence (47%) and social listening (42%) are key areas employees believe the pitch process can be more successful.

 Provoke Insights conducted an online survey between November 8th – December 8th, 2013.
 The survey was promoted to advertising agency employees through targeted Facebook promoted posts and industry relevant LinkedIn groups; 140 advertising professionals completed the survey.